 Star for Life operates with the help of a number of big and smaller partners.
 Most partners take on funding the Star for Life program in a high school, but some go on to making the partnership both bigger and deeper.
 After 10 years of partnership Star for Life and Volvo Trucks have developed a partnership that stretches through nine schools in the Johannesburg area and eight schools in the Durban area in South Africa, as well as an apprenticeship program where invite students from Star for Life schools to learn to become engineers at the Volvo Trucks shops.
-We got in touch with Tobias Dahlgren, Vice President Global Brand & Customer Experience at Volvo Trucks Southern Africa to hear his take on how the partnership has evolved and what it means to the company today.
+We got in touch with Tobias Dahlgren, Vice President Volvo Trucks to hear his take on how the partnership has evolved and what it means to the company today.

 How did Volvo Trucks get in contact with Star for Life and why did you choose Star for Life over other larger organisations?

 Volvo Trucks involvement with Star For Life began in 2008, with a local sponsorship of schools in areas around Durban.
 Star for Life has a well proven concept that makes a real difference in South Africa and especially for schoolchildren in vulnerable areas.
 We can see the results of the efforts and also have the opportunity to recruit apprentices to our workshops and factories from these schools.

 By being a Star for Life-partner Volvo Trucks is doing a good deed and it is of vital importance for the students at the schools your sponsor, but besides that – how does the partnership benefit your staff and your brand?